yansevilla/Course3_Project/CodeBook.md

+The raw data are processed following these procedures:
+1. Read the files.
+2. Add appropriate column labels on X test/train.
+3. Get only data on mean and stdev measurements using grep.
+4. Add columns on subject# and activity
+5. Merge the 2 datasets using bind_rows.
+6. Reoder data columns, subject and activity columns first
+7. Group data by subject and activity, and measure means.
+8. Write output file on current working directory

-The output tidy data set "output_data.txt" contains 8 variables:
+The output tidy data set "output_data.txt" contains the following variables:

 1. activity:  Links the class labels to the activity name which can be any of following:
         1 WALKING